ino9dev/ltml/README.md

 # **Please Note**

-This language is still developing.
+This language is still developing and you could only use experimental language.
 It maybe include not implemented area, bugs, and any changes of specification.
 Please tell me your advice for improvement or pull request.
 Thank you.